narbehaj/ssl-checker/README.md

 `-c, --csv ` Enable CSV file export by specifying filename.csv after this argument

 `-j, --json ` Use this if you want to only have the result in JSON

+`-J, --json-save` Use this if you want to save as JSON file per host

 `-a, --analyze` This argument will include security analyze on the certificate.
 Takes more time.
 No result means failed to analyze.